nescalante/bonanza/Readme.md

-hide          | `bz-hide`               | Class to hide the container list          | `bz-list`               | The class for the `ul` inside the container item          | `bz-list-item`          | Every `li` element for the results selected      | `bz-list-item-selected` | When an item is being selected loading       | `bz-list-loading`       | The "loading" `li` item loadMore      | `bz-list-load-more`     | The "load more" `li` item
+hide          | `bz-hide`               | Class to hide the container list          | `bz-list`               | The class for the `ul` inside the container item          | `bz-list-item`          | Every `li` element for the results disabled      | `bz-list-item-disabled` | A disabled element in the list selected      | `bz-list-item-selected` | When an item is being selected loading       | `bz-list-loading`       | The "loading" `li` item loadMore      | `bz-list-load-more`     | The "load more" `li` item